 - The body cannot make enough DHA from dietary ALA.
-Most people convert less than one half of one percent of dietary ALA into DHA.
+Most people convert less than one-half of one percent of ALA into DHA.

 This conversion rate ranges from one to 10 percent, and varies by your gender, genetic profile, and overall diet.

-- Pregnant and nursing women convert larger amounts of dietary ALA into EPA and DHA (about 10 percent, versus one to five percent in their peers).
+- Pregnant and nursing women convert about 10 percent of their dietary ALA into EPA and DHA, versus one to five percent in their peers.

-- People who eat little or no fish take no fish oils rich in EPA and DHA (such as vegans) convert larger amounts of dietary ALA into EPA and DHA, compared with people who routinely ingest significant amounts of EPA and DHA.
+- People who eat little or no fish, and take no omega-3 fish oil, convert larger amounts of dietary ALA into EPA and convert more EPA into DHA, compared with people who get significant amounts of dietary EPA and DHA from seafood or supplements.

-That highlights the value of blood testing to monitor your omega-3/omega-6 balance.
+That unexpected finding serves to highlight the value of blood testing to monitor your omega-3/omega-6 balance.